nikola418/nikola418/README.md

-- 🔭 I’m currently working on a personal NestJS project in order to improve my knowledge and skills
+- 🔭 I’m currently working on a NestJS/Ionic/React/Capacitor project
 - 🤝 I’m looking to collaborate on really any interesting projects
 <!--
 - 🤔 I’m looking for help with ...